mydobie/sortTable/README.md

 This component is configured to use the Bootstrap CSS for styling.
 The CSS is available at the [Bootstrap CDN](https://www.bootstrapcdn.com/) or by downloading the [Bootstrap SCSS.](https://getbootstrap.com/docs/5.0/getting-started/download/).
 Note that both Bootstrap 4 and 5 are supported.

-There are certain CSS classes that are needed for the SortTable to work correctly ....
-KKD FIX THIS

 ### Including this component

 On the React file that you want to use the web components, include the modules you want to use.
 For example: